Cat Urinary Blockage Home Remedy [Prevention + When To Go to the Vet]

 Dry Food

-Adding moist, canned food to your cat's diet will help prevent struvite crystals from forming in the bladder.
+Adding moist, canned food to your cat's diet will help prevent struvite crystals from forming in their bladder.
 Canned food has a higher water content than dry food and will keep your cat adequately hydrated.
-As a result, their urine will be less concentrated, and there will be less chance of urinary blockages developing.
+As a result, their urine will be less concentrated and urinary blockages will become a thing of the past.

 Feline Idiopathic Cystitis (FIC)